coolgradient/cg-de-assignment/de_assignment/DE_ASSIGNMENT.md

 8. **Data quality validation**
    - Add schema tests at each layer for grain and required columns.

+## Evaluation Criteria

+- **Correctness**: Models produce accurate results and handle edge cases
+- **Incremental Logic**: Proper merge keys, idempotency, and lookback windows
+- **Layer Separation**: Appropriate logic placement per warehouse layer
+- **Materialization Choices**: Justified decisions on table vs view, incremental vs full refresh
+- **Code Quality**: Clean SQL, reusable macros, clear naming conventions
+- **Testing**: Schema tests for grain uniqueness and required fields
+- **Documentation**: Ability to explain your decisions and trade-offs

 ## Constraints

-- Do not alter the semantics of the provided seed data.
+- Do not alter the semantics of the provided seed data
-- Keep logic layer-appropriate and avoid embedding presentation-only concerns.
+- Keep logic layer-appropriate and avoid embedding presentation-only concerns
+- Follow the repo's naming conventions and folder structure

+## Submission

+- Zip your repository (including all models, tests, and macros) and email it to rogier.werschkull@coolgradient.com
+- Be prepared to walk through your approach during the follow-up interview

-## Debriefing questions (be ready to discuss)
+## Potential Discussion Topics (be ready to discuss)

+### General Topics
-- Your unique key choices and alternatives you considered.
+- Your unique key choices and alternatives you considered
-- Usage of macro's or not for repeating logic
+- Usage of macros or not for repeating logic
-- Materialisation choices
+- Materialization choices (table vs view, incremental vs full refresh)
 - Missing data imputation strategy
-- Your lookback window strategy when materialising incrementally and how you would tune it for larger datasets.
+- Your lookback window strategy when materializing incrementally and how you would tune it for larger datasets
-- Where you placed logic by layer and why.
+- Where you placed logic by layer and why
-- Code cleanliness
+- Code cleanliness and naming conventions

+### Layer-Specific Questions

+**0_lnd — Landing Layer**
+- What's allowed and not allowed in this layer?
+- Why preserve source fidelity here?

+**1_rhs — Raw History**
+- How do you handle historization?
+- What makes a good composite unique key?
+- How do you ensure idempotency?

+**2_1_ehs_in — Enterprise History Standardization (Input)**
+- How do you standardize per-customer schemas?
+- When would you use a seed file vs hardcoded mappings?

+**2_2_ehs_out — Enterprise History Standardization (Output)**
+- How do you union multi-customer data into enterprise artifacts?
+- What are the trade-offs of view vs table here?

+**3_int — Integration Layer**
+- What belongs here vs 4_dm?
+- Why separate Business Concepts (BC) from Events (EV)?
+- How does this layer improve reuse and testability?

+**4_dm — Data Marts**
+- What's the data modeling focus here?
+- How do dimensional models differ from INT layer models?

+**5_rm — Reporting Layer**
+- What's the data modeling focus here?
+- What is not allowed in this layer and why?